 However, most will enjoy learning more about the pieces.
 Thankfully, informational plaques are provided.

-A shadowbox of moccasins is a nice addition to the different educational exhibits.
+A shadowbox of moccasins is part of the exhibits.
 Additionally, you’ll find a few other pieces on display from time to time.

 The lobby tends to be a space that invites guests to linger.
 It’s one of those hotels where you probably won’t want to spend much time in your room.
 Don’t get me wrong, the rooms are nice.
 It’s just that the resort is so peaceful.